robert-mccarthy-ca/modern-druid/README.md

 Using a conservative estimate (10 tonnes/acre), we can sequester about **3.25 tonnes of CO₂ per acre per year** by converting the biomass into high-carbon biochar.
 To offset just **1 ppm of atmospheric CO₂** (7.81 Gt), it would take **~887 million acres** — or about **10% of global farmland**.
 With global replication, this model could remove **multiple ppm of CO₂ per year**, while providing food security, ecological regeneration, and meaningful jobs in every region of the world.
 And that’s just the biochar.
 That doesn’t even count the **soil carbon** captured by perennial food forests.

-This will require international regulatory carbon markets with a minimum price, but to get there, we need to show that carbon markets can work at scale.
+This will require international regulatory carbon markets with a minimum price to scale to that size, but to get there, we need to show that carbon markets can work at scale.
 Using the voluntary carbon markets, this project will attempt to demonstrate that a price on carbon can indeed draw down carbon in a meaningful way and can be used to end the land management practices that are destroying the soil carbon reserves globally.

 ---